Board of Equalization

 Applications must be filed with the Clerk of the Board of Supervisors within the filing period (see chart above.)
 Applications postmarked by the last day of the filing period are considered to be filed timely.

-The Assessment Appeals Board has no jurisdiction to hear an application unless it is filed within the specified time.
+The Board of Equalization has no jurisdiction to hear an application unless it is filed within the specified time.

 Despite the fact that you have filed an application for reduction, you are still obliged to pay your property taxes when due.
 If you have paid your taxes, and are subsequently granted a reduction, you will receive a refund.
 If you do not pay your taxes when they become due, and the Board makes no change in the assessment, you will expose yourself to late payment penalties and interest.